What you need to know about Lisbon Fado

 In 2011, the list of UNESCO Intangible Cultural Heritage of Humanity included Fado for the first time.

 There was no need to put Fado on the map.
 Still, there was a need to define that music genre as something distinctive, despite cultural appropriation allegations.
 Assuming that Fado had an Arabic origin was controversial then.

 Fado, as we know it, is typically Portuguese.
 Still, it’s also a beautiful combination of different influences, making it unique.

 I think the definition on the UNESCO website is perfect and beautifully sums up what a cultural melting pot Portugal is and how Fado wonderfully expresses it: “a Portuguese multicultural synthesis of Afro-Brazilian sung dances, local traditional genres of song and dance, musical traditions from rural areas of the country brought by successive waves of internal immigration, and the cosmopolitan urban song patterns of the early nineteenth century.“

 Fado is not a music genre stuck in the past.
-It continues to grow and to evolve through the new generation of “fadistas”.
-They are very aware of the genre’s roots and they introduce new interpretations organically; it’s more about continuity (and evolution) than disruptiveness.
+It continues to grow and to evolve through the new generation of fadistas.
+They are aware of the genre’s roots and introduce new interpretations organically.
+It’s more about continuity (and evolution) than disruptiveness.